 Far from being a consensual or popular strategy, it was not something even the mostly Liberal-inclined Labour leaders were particularly comfortable advocating or defending.

-These leaders did not want to replace the Liberals, as they soon would; they did not dream at first of Labour becoming the government.
-They only wanted to exert pressure (the second LRC MP elected alongside Keir Hardie in 1900, Richard Bell of Derby, soon defected “back” to the Liberals).
-However, they were leading a movement with its own logic and drive, one they could not fully halt or control even while they sat astride it.
+These leaders did not want to replace the Liberals, as they soon would; they did not dream at first of Labour becoming the government; they only wanted to exert pressure.
+The second LRC MP elected alongside Keir Hardie in 1900, Richard Bell, soon defected “back” to the Liberals, as had John Burns and Havelock Wilson in the 1890s.
+However, this was a movement with its own logic and drive, one the leaders could not fully halt or control even while they sat astride it.

 We can’t know how many MPs Labour would have won in 1906 without the pact (though, in addition to the by-election record, five of 29 were elected in seats with a Liberal candidate).
 That was the crucial question for the right-wing Labour leaders, but not fundamental for working-class politics.

-Under great pressure, the Liberal government backed legislation to overturn the Taff Vale judgement, introducing unparalleled legal freedoms for trade unions — the freedoms the Tories would attempt to curtail in 1927, 1972 and, successfully, after 1980.
+Under great pressure, the Liberal government backed legislation to overturn the Taff Vale judgement, introducing unparalleled legal freedoms for trade unions — the freedoms the Tories would attempt to curtail in 1927, 1972 and, with great success, after 1980.
 They also introduced the first, extremely limited elements of a welfare state.

 To go from a mistaken reading of these years, when Labour was just emerging but already had potential to supplant the Liberals, to advocating today’s Labour Party gives the fairly marginal Liberal Democrats a hand up by standing aside for them in multiple seats is to redouble the mistake.
-Central to both mistakes is a failure to adequately grasp the idea that, now as then, workers need our own independent political voice.
+Central to both mistakes is a failure to adequately grasp the idea that, now as then, the working class need its own independent political voice.